 Our expertise and reputation in Polar regions were growing, together with the number of clients and partners who wanted to join us in Svalbard, Antarctica, and South Georgia.
 In 2017 we organized our #50 photo expedition with ships to Svalbard, and that season we had 15 full-chartered photo expeditions to Svalbard, together with 2 full-chartered expeditions to Antarctica on MV Polar Pioneer, and 2 photo expeditions to Katmai, Alaska.

-14 March 2020 we were supposed to start our first winter photo expedition for the season, but the Norwegian government closed the country and Svalbard due to Covid 19.
+14 March 2020 we were supposed to start our first winter photo expedition for the season, but the Norwegian government closed the country and Svalbard due to the Covid 19 pandemic.
 This was a big disappointment for our clients and partners, and it was not a good situation to have an expedition ship in Longyearbyen in "standby" mode.
 After a few months, we were able to organize 6 photo expeditions in Svalbard in the summer with strict Covid protocols.
-WildPhoto was the only company to run multiple photo expeditions in Svalbard In summer 2020.
+WildPhoto was the only company to run multiple photo expeditions in Svalbard in the summer 2020.

 2021 was also challenging for WildPhoto due to the Covid-19 situation with no expedition ships available for our photo expeditions in Svalbard.
-We rather changed focus to prepare our business for post-covid by becoming part-owners of MV Polar Pioneer and MS Virgo.
-We were very happy to start our operations on MS Virgo from April 2022 and MV Polar Pioneer in August 2023.
+We were very happy to start our operations on MS Virgo from April 2022, together with our last trips on MS Origo.
+Our clients and partners immediately fell in love with MS Virgo.
+In November 2022 Roy Mangersnes decided to withdraw as a partner in WildPhoto Travel and we are thankful for the 10 years he contributed in the company.